yireo/yireo-slides/slides/yireo/js_testing.md

 MAJOR FAIL: `jQuery requires a window with a document`

+RECOMMENDATION: Use Jasmine anyway

 ???
 Maybe mention cheerio

 ---
-{state: main}
+{state: main center}
-# Mocking jQuery or just using it?
+## Mocking jQuery or just using it?
-##

 ???
 Interaction with DOM is hardest (or stupidiest) thing to test with unit testing.
 Perhaps end-to-end tests are what you want.
 The more your code evolves around business logic, the more useful it becomes.

 ---
-{state: main}
+{state: main center}
-# How to test methods that are hidden using the revealing module pattern (aka data hiding)?
+## How to test methods that are hidden using the revealing module pattern (aka data hiding)?
-## Don't test them? (aka treat it as a black box)
+#### Don't test them?
+Treat it as a black box?

 ???
 Reveal those methods anyway?
 What good is the revealing module pattern then?
 Black box principle?

 ---
-{state: main}
+{state: main center}
-# Depending on RequireJS or faking it?
+## Depending on RequireJS or faking it?

 ---
 # Refactoring
 - Dependency Injection (RequireJS)
-- Limit deps per JS component
+- Limit dependencies per JS component
+- Keep JS component small
+- Separate JS component per purpose
+    - General-purpose library
-- Move anonymous functions into named functions (?)
+    - Pure functions
+    - Model
+    - View

 ---
 {state: divider}